-- as Crimes Against Humanity, contrary to Section 5.1(a) UNTAET Regulation 2000/15.
-In punishment for this crime sentences the Accused for 9 (nine) years imprisonment. - Murder of Luis Boco Siri and Agapito de Araujo, on or about 17th April 1999 in Orluli Village, Same Sub District, Manufahi District, as Crimes Against Humanity, contrary to Section 5.1(a) UNTAET Regulation 2000/15.
-In punishment for this crime sentences the Accused for 9 (nine) years imprisonment. - 165 Murder of Afonso da Costa, on or about 24th April 1999 in Orema Village, Same Sub District, Manufahi District, as Crimes Against Humanity, contrary to Section 5.1(a) UNTAET Regulation 2000/15.
-In punishment for this crime sentence the Accused for 9 (nine) years imprisonment. - 166 Murder of Lorenso Tilman, on or about 9 September 1999 in Datina Village, Same Sub District, Manufahi District, as Crimes Against Humanity, contrary to Section 5.1(a) UNTAET Regulation 2000/15.
-In punishment for this crime sentences the Accused for 9 (nine) years imprisonment. - Deportation or Forcible Transfer of Population from Same Sub District, Manufahi District, in particular from Grotu Lau village, Orema village, Datina village, Leubrema Village, Trilolo village and other neighbouring villages in East Timor to West Timor during September 1999 as Crimes Against Humanity, contrary to Section 5.1(d) UNTAET Regulation 2000/15.
-In the punishment for this crime sentences the Accused for 5 (five) years imprisonment. - 168 The maximum total punishment for these crimes is the collective total of the maximum punishments imposed on those crimes, but that in accordance with Article 65.2 of the Indonesian Criminal Code, this total must not exceed one third beyond the most severe maximum punishment, which in this case is 12 (twelve) years; - 169 Orders the Accused to pay the costs of the criminal procedure.
+- a) GUILTY of the murder of Luis Boco Siri and Agapito de Araujo, on or about 17th April 1999 in Orluli Village, Same Sub District, Manufahi District, as crime against humanity, contrary to Section 5.1(a) UNTAET Regulation 2000/15. - b) In punishment for this crime sentences the Accused to 6 (six) years and 6 (six) months of imprisonment. - c) GUILTY of the murder of Lorenso Tilman, on or about 9 September 1999 in Datina Village, Same Sub District, Manufahi District, as crime against humanity, contrary to Section 5.1(a) UNTAET Regulation 2000/15. - d) In punishment for this crime sentences the Accused to 6 (six) years of imprisonment. - e) GUILTY of Deportation and Forcible Transfer of Population from Same Sub District, Manufahi District, in particular from Grotu Lau village, Orema village, Datina village, Leubrema Village, Trilolo village and other neighboring villages in East Timor to West Timor during September 1999 as crimes against humanity, contrary to Section 5.1(d) UNTAET Regulation 2000/15. - f) In the punishment for this crime sentences the Accused to 5 (five) years of imprisonment. - g) The maximum total punishment for these crimes is the collective total of the maximum punishments imposed on those crimes, but that in accordance with Article 65.2 of the Indonesian Criminal Code, this total must not exceed one-third beyond the most severe maximum punishment.
+In this case the maximum total punishment for João Sarmento is 8 (eight) years and 8 (eight) months.

+h) Orders the Accused to pay the costs of the criminal procedure.